epsi-rns/AlumniBook-SF2/STEP.md

 an extension (e.g twig, or assetic), a service listener (e.g. form type) or maybe a whole new class to handle specific things (e.g pager).

-This bundle group together this special folder in library folder.
+This bundle group together this special needs in library folder.
 I just want to keep my folder tidy.

 ### Conclusion

+Now you can make any entity easier, because you already have working example in this bundle.

 That's all.

-Now you can make any entity easier, because you already have working example in this bundle.